rokopt/spec/src/architecture/m1/ethereum-bridge.md

 ## Ethereum State Inclusion
-We want to store data identifying which Ethereum blocks have been seen by 2/3 staking validators in the blockchain storage.
-These will be Ethereum block headers along with messages from the Ethereum smart contracts relevant to the bridge.
-We may also we to include Merkle proofs of inclusion of these messages in the relevant blocks.
-We might also implement policies to prune old / irrelevant data or do checkpointing.
+We want to store data identifying which Ethereum blocks have been seen by at least 2/3 of the staking validators in the blockchain storage.
+These will be Ethereum block headers, along with messages from the Ethereum smart contracts relevant to the bridge.
+We may also want to include Merkle proofs of inclusion of these messages in the relevant blocks.
+We might also implement policies to prune old/irrelevant data or do checkpointing.

 Each piece of block data should have a list of the validators that have seen this block and the current amount of stake associated with it.
 This will need to be appropriately adjusted across epoch boundaries.
-However, once a block has been seen by 2/3 staking validators, it is locked into a `seen` state.
-Thus, even if after an epoch that block has no longer been reported as seen by 2/3 of the new staking validator set, it is still considered `seen`.
+However, once a block has been seen by 2/3 of the staking validators, it is locked into a `seen` state.
+Thus, even if after an epoch that block has no longer been reported as seen by 2/3 of the new staking validators set, it is still considered as `seen`.

 To make this easy, we take the approach of always overwriting the state with the new state rather than applying state diffs.
 The storage keys involved